appsmithorg/appsmith-docs/website/docs/reference/widgets/multiselect.md

 <dd>

-Use to set source data of the MultiSelect widget.
-Source Data must be specified as an array of objects.
+Specify data as an array of objects to display options in the widget.
 For example:

 ```js